Abundance-age relations with red clump stars in open clusters: Differential chemical abundances

 \section{Differential chemical abundances}

 Our aim is to compute chemical abundances of \NElements\ species in a line-by-line differential manner for all stars, w.r.t. a reference star.
 The set of lines to be used for the differential chemical abundance results were selected in the same way as in Paper I. In a first step, individual absolute chemical abundances per spectrum are obtained line-by-line using the atmospheric parameters fixed to the resulting values of Sect.~\ref{sec:pipeline}.
 We use the same radiative transfer code (SPECTRUM), model atmospheres (MARCS), line list and fitting algorithm as in Sect.~\ref{sec:pipeline}.
+Hyperfine structure splitting and isotopic shifts have been taken into account for the elements: V I, Mn I, Co I, Cu I, Ba II, La II, PrII, and Nd II, following \citet{Heiter+2015b,Heiter+2020}.
 Our analysis did not take into account neither non-LTE nor 3D corrections in the computation of the abundances.
 These corrections are in general small for nearly-solar metallicity stars \citep{Amarsi+2020}.
 In the case of this study, we have a narrow range of atmospheric parameters in our sample of stars and we perform a differential treatment of the abundances.
 This type of analysis helps to mitigate the possible departures from 1D/LTE, which are highly dependent on the used lines and the stellar parameter range.

 The differential abundance analysis provides high-precision abundance measurements, erasing most of the effects that introduce systematic uncertainties in the usual abundance computations (e.g. blends, wrong atomic line parameters).
 To be able to apply this technique successfully, it is required that the sample of stars is in the same evolutionary stage as the reference star.
 A clear example of this is the analysis of solar twins with respect to the Sun, largely applied in the literature usually using nearby solar twins \citep[e.g.][]{Melendez+2009b, TucciMaia+2016}, or solar analogues in clusters \citep[e.g.][]{Liu+2016}.
 Other works have applied the same strategy to other stellar types using a reference star very close to the sample of stars \citep[e.g.][]{Hawkins+2016b,Jofre+2015,BlancoCuaresma+2018}, as we did in Paper I.